Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 Low-commitment ask (30-minute call)

-Andre sent to 3 shortlisted partners.
-2 responded within 48 hours.
-Scheduled calls with both.
+Andre sent the outreach to three shortlisted partners; two responded within 48 hours, and he scheduled calls with both.

 Step 2: Discovery Call (Week 10, 1 hour each)